 Cost sharing is defined as the resources expended by the Project Awardee on the proposed statement of work (SOW).
-The extent of cost sharing is a consideration in the evaluation of proposals, however, it is not required in order to be eligible to receive an award under this RPP.
-The Government anticipates a minimum 30% cost-sharing agreement for this effort.
+Cost sharing is encouraged; however, it is not required in order to be eligible to receive an award under this RPP.